Nursing Integrative Practicum Program Situations Requiring Preceptor Supervision

 • Dosage alteration and bag/tubing change for epidural analgesia infusion.

-Direct CTA Supervision is Required for the Following Until Such Time As the Student Has Demonstrated Competence:
+Direct Preceptor Supervision is Required for the Following Until Such Time As the Student Has Demonstrated Competence:

 • Invasive or complex dressing change.